 Many different variables come to play and to a large extent determine the links between migration and development, both in origin and destination, many of which are affected by gender relations.
 The most common unit of analysis used when conducting gender analysis is the household and intrafamily relationships within it; however, gender relations also operate within the community, labor markets, and international relations.
+Graphic 2 illustrates some gender aspects that are present at micro, meso, and macro levels.

-Graphic 2 Phenomena related to Gender, Migration and Development at the Micro, Meso, and Macro Levels
+Graphic 2.
+Phenomena related to Gender, Migration and Development at the Micro, Meso, and Macro Levels